AMWA-TV/is-11/docs/Behaviour - Client Side.md

 Constraint Sets of Receiver Capabilities with `urn:x-nmos:cap:meta:enabled` set to false MUST be ignored completely while making the processing.

-## Dynamic format changes on Sender
+## Dynamic Update of Resources

-### Changes which break Active Constraints

-NMOS Controller MUST track Sender's `subscription`'s `active` property during and after the IS-05 connection.
-If it became `false` unexpectedly, NMOS Controller SHOULD `GET /status` to figure out the reason of breaking the connection.
-If the State of the Sender is `active_constraints_violation`, then NMOS Controller SHOULD either disconnect all the Receivers or `PUT /constraints/active` once again and re-enable Sender via IS-05.

-### Changes which do not break Active Constraints
+The Controller uses Stream Compatibility API in conjunction with IS-04 APIs to discover and track the state of any relevant resources, including Inputs, Outputs, Senders and Receivers.

+* The Controller MUST indicate whether each Sender/Receiver discovered via IS-04 APIs is present in Stream Compatibility API and indicate statuses of such Senders/Receivers
+* The Controller MUST report to the User when `state` attribute of the status of a Sender remains `active_constraints_violation` or `no_essence` after a maximum of 30 seconds.
+* The Controller SHOULD report to the User when `state` attribute of the status of an active Receiver becomes `non_compliant_stream`.
-Sender's changes which meet the Active Constraints do not affect the `active` property so if the transport file of the Sender has changed, the NMOS Controller SHOULD `PATCH /staged` of all the connected Receivers with the new `transport_file` requesting immediate activation.
+* The Controller SHOULD be capable of performing `PATCH /staged` of all the connected Receivers with the new `transport_file` requesting immediate activation when the related active Sender updates the transport file.
+* The Controller SHOULD indicate statuses of Inputs and Outputs and indicate the Inputs associated to a given Sender and Outputs associated to a given Receiver for Senders/Receivers listed in Stream Compatibility APIs.
+* The Controller SHOULD reflect changes in presence/absence of Inputs and Outputs to the User after a maximum of 30 seconds.

 [IS-05]: https://specs.amwa.tv/is-05/